Timothy Gudsell: FDJ (2007 to 2010)

 Now a professional, Gudsell started the 2007 season with the National Road Race Championships where he finished fourth 30 seconds behind winner Julian Dean.
 Then he went to the Tour Down Under with the New Zealand National team where he finished in 80th position.
 As part of the New Zealand track team he was expected to race the World championships however he came down with a case of the flu.
 His first major race of the season was a Cycling monument the 2007 Paris–Roubaix where he worked as a domestique for Philippe Gilbert who finished in 52nd.
 Gudsell began his first Grand Tour in May the 2007 Giro d'Italia.
 Sadly during Stage 7 he crashed out of the race ending up in hospital with a deep cut in his left thigh.
 Gudsell didn;t race again until the end of August in the Tour Poitou-Charentes en Nouvelle-Aquitaine.
 Because of his injury he missed selection for the UCI Road World Championships.
 Gudsell finished the season with an 8th Overall in the Tour of Southland.

 2008 started out once again with the National championships with Gudsell finishing in 8th once again behind Julian Dean.
 Then Across the ditch to Australia for the 2008 Tour Down Under where this timeriding for he rode in support of Mickaël Delage who finished in fourth.
 Following the same as last year he rode Paris–Roubaix followed by the Tour de Romandie and the Giro d'Italia which he this time completed, finishing in 136th.
-Gudsell was named as part of the team rididng in the 2008 Summer Olympics Road race, he did not finish the race.
+Gudsell was named as part of the team riding in the 2008 Summer Olympics Road race; he did not finish the race.

 For his third year at Gudsell began his season at the National champs finishing in 16th behind winner Gordon McCauley and hi dominant team.
 Then across to Aussie once again for the 2009 Tour Down Under after finishing 8th in stage 1, he crashed on stage 3 and had to abandon.
 He ended up with a collarbone broken in 4 places and was out from racing till Gent–Wevelgem in April.
 In the hopes of the end of his crash marred season Gudsell was called up as a last minute selection for the Vuelta a España being given a free role to show the managers what he can do.

 Gudsell was selected to lead at the 2010 Tour Down Under but did not end up participating.
 He had another major crash this year in the Tour de Pologne and after a year of bumps and breaks his team chose not to renew his contract.